Alfresco/alfresco-content-app/docs/extending.md

 #### Toolbar actions

-The default toolbar actions from the ACA viewer can be customised through extensions to be replaced, modified or disabled.
+The default toolbar actions from the ACA viewer can be customized through extensions to be replaced, modified or disabled.
 New viewer toolbar actions can also be added from the extensions config:

 ```json